 Experienced river kayakers and canoeists with good navigation skills can tackle the two 10-mile intermediate routes.
 One is on the north tip of the park and the other is from Pacific Creek to Deadmans Bar.
 Further south requires advanced river paddling skills, especially in high water.

 Oxbow Bend of the Snake River in Grand Teton National Park

 The Best Times to Paddle

 As in most places, you’re more likely to have less wind in the mornings and evenings.
 Also, as is typical in mountain areas, it’s not uncommon for an afternoon rain shower or thunderstorm to move in.
 Get a forecast before you head out.
 You may not be able to see the clouds moving in from the west due to 7,000 feet of mountains in your way!

-On our trip, we hiked on the String and Leigh Lake Trails first, and then went to Jenny Lake for some canoeing.
+On our most recent trip we hiked on the String and Leigh Lake Trails first, and then went to Jenny Lake for some canoeing.
 Unfortunately, while String and Leigh were calm, the wind was whipping across Jenny, producing plenty of white caps.
 We’ve done enough high-wind canoeing in Minnesota to know it wouldn’t be fun, so we decided to opt-out.
 Next time we’ll get down there earlier in the day.